We present here some possibilities for the Saxonvale site, moving away from Acorn’s housing-led scheme.

 In collaboration with St John's School, the north east corner of the site has been allocated for education.
 Mayday architects have imagined a series of simple two storey volumes with indoor and outdoor classrooms on a southerly orientation with solar shading and courtyards.
 Solar photo voltaics would meet all the energy demands of the school with the internal space connected by a western circulation axis running north south.
 The building will have practical access from the new parking area to the east and be protective of the existing green corridors that are such a visible and valued feature of Rivers Reach.
 This site has a strong connectivity to natural green space offering St John's vastly improved outdoor and recreational facilities over their current site on Christchurch Street East.
 The health of children will benefit from utilising this area of Saxonvale and maximise the enjoyment and opportunity presented by creating a new riverside park.
 A new school in this location would frame the vibrant, mixed-use urban space around the Western Warehouse Quarter promoting strong linkage to the existing town centre with points of pedestrian and bicycle connectivity.

 The Western Warehouse Quarter aims to achieve this vibrancy with a 'mixed use' block, which sits comfortably within its important heritage context.
 The aerial view shows a lively block of diverse uses where people live, work and play.
 An opportunity arises for a characterful street scene to the south animated by day to day life.
 Successful place-making is crucial and is achieved through the provision of key views to landmarks, characterful architecture, variety of form and sympathetic landscape treatments.
 These masterplan ideas will help users identify with the site topography, its history and its wider context.
 The Western Warehouse rises to the west and orientates the user around the site, with the spire of St Johns Baptist Church visible on the towns skyline above.
+In step with global trends towards maximising pedestrian and cycle friendly towns, cities and developments, the design prioritises a mix of pedestrianised commercial opportunities including independent retail, side by side with flexible live-work.
+The aim is not only to minimise car traffic and future congestion on access roads around the town, but importantly to extend Frome town centre as a cultural and commercial destination.

 During the twentieth century, and for centuries before, to the mills and factories of Saxonvale, workers have used the Merchants Barton as their central point of access, a key public pedestrian link between places of work and living.
 We want to celebrate this history by reinvigorating this ‘missing' barton as a place to visit, as well as pass through.
 Retail cloisters are proposed beneath the Old Town Wall providing opportunities for pop-ups, small artisan and independent retailers.